 It was a really BIG test.

-This Chocolate Chocolate Chip Cookie recipe is soft and chewy from increasing the amounts of brown sugar and baking soda.
+This chocolate chocolate chip cookie recipe is a modified version of the classic Tollhouse chocolate chip cookie recipe.
+These cookies are soft and chewy from increasing the amounts of brown sugar and baking soda.
 Also, adding cocoa powder and doubling the amount of pure vanilla extract ups the richness of the cookie.

 How to make double chocolate chip cookies

 The method for making this cookie dough doesn't really vary from most cookie recipes.
-It's an easy and quick process, especially if you use a stand or hand mixer.
+It's an easy and quick process, especially if you use a stand mixer or hand mixer.

 Step 1: Make the cookie dough